alagu031325/PHP_8/Master_Project/PHPiggy/notes.md

 ### Reflective Programming

 - Ability for a program to look at itself and inspect its properties - Our container doesnt know what dependancies are needed by the controller - so it has to look into class to understand what dependancies it needs

+### HTTP Status Code

+- 1xx - Information
+- 2xx - Success
+- 3xx - Redirection
+- 4xx - Client Error(Errors that occur on the browser)
+- 5xx - Server Error(Errors that occur on the server side)